open-edge-platform/orch-utils/nexus-api-gw/README.md

 ## Get Started

 Nexus API Gateway gets deployed as a k8s pod along with the deployment of Edge Manageability Framework deployment.
-But user can also install Nexus API Gateway uisng the helm chart on their own k8s cluster using following command.
+But user can also install Nexus API Gateway using the helm chart on their own k8s cluster using following command.

 ```shell
 helm install -n orch-iam --create-namespace nexus-api-gw charts/nexus-api-gw